-The Audit Committee has selected BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 30, 2016 and has recommended to the Board that this selection be submitted to our stockholders for ratification at the Annual Meeting.
+The Audit Committee has selected BDO USA, LLP as our independent registered public accounting firm for fiscal 2017 and has recommended to the Board that this selection be submitted to our stockholders for ratification at the Annual Meeting.
 Stockholder ratification of the selection of BDO USA, LLP as our independent registered public accounting firm is not required by law or otherwise.
 However, the Board, upon the recommendation of the Audit Committee, is submitting the selection of BDO USA, LLP to stockholders for ratification as a matter of good corporate governance.
 If stockholders do not ratify the selection of BDO USA, LLP, the Audit Committee will reconsider the matter.

-Representatives of BDO USA, LLP, which served as our independent registered public accounting firm for the fiscal year ended December 25, 2015, will be present at the Annual Meeting to respond to appropriate questions and to make such statements as they may desire.
+Representatives of BDO USA, LLP, which served as our independent registered public accounting firm for fiscal 2016, will be present at the Annual Meeting to respond to appropriate questions and to make such statements as they may desire.

-The Board unanimously recommends that stockholders vote "FOR" ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for fiscal 2016.
+The Board unanimously recommends that stockholders vote "FOR" ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for fiscal 2017.
 Proxies received by the Board will be voted "FOR" ratification of BDO USA, LLP unless a contrary choice is specified in the proxy.